 Students, and parents of dependent students, have the primary responsibility to pay for college.
 Financial aid is meant to supplement that responsibility.
 Eligibility for financial aid begins with filing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA should be completed online at studentaid.gov each academic year.
-The information provided on the FAFSA is used by the Central Processing System (CPS) to determine an expected family contribution (EFC).
-The EFC is the initial indicator of what types of grants and/or loans you may be eligible for.
+The information provided on the FAFSA is used by the FAFSA Processing System (FPS) to determine the Student Aid Index (SAI).
+The SAI is the initial indicator of what types of grants and/or loans you may be eligible for.
 In addition, financial aid applicants must meet the following key criteria to receive most types of financial aid:

-- ◆ Be enrolled in a degree-granting program. - Be a United States citizen, permanent resident or eligible non-citizen as defined by the federal government. - Be enrolled in at least six credit hours each semester (some forms of financial aid require full-time enrollment,12 credits). - Maintain satisfactory academic progress toward completion of your degree. - ◆ Additional eligibility requirements may apply.
+- Be enrolled in a degree-granting program. - Be a United States citizen, permanent resident or eligible non-citizen as defined by the federal government. - Be enrolled in at least six credit hours each semester (some forms of financial aid require full-time enrollment,12 credits). - Maintain satisfactory academic progress toward completion of your degree. - Additional eligibility requirements may apply.